Attendance

 What does the law say?

 By law, all children of compulsory school age (between 5 and 16) must get a suitable, full-time education.
-As a parent, you are responsible for making sure this happens, either by registering your child at a school or by making other arrangements which provide a suitable full-time education.
+As a parent, you are responsible for making sure this happens, either by registering your child at a school or by making other arrangements that provide a suitable full-time education.

 Once your child is registered at a school you are responsible for making sure he or she attends regularly.
 If your child fails to attend regularly - even if they miss school without you knowing - the Local Authority may take legal action against you.